Home » Side Dishes » Baked Macaroni and Cheese

 Because of the fat in the dairy, mac and cheese often needs some acid to bring the flavors to life.
 I love adding 1-2 teaspoons of red wine vinegar to the sauce before stirring in the pasta.
 Avoid strong vinegars like apple cider or white distilled.

-Simply double the recipe below (look for the 1x, 2x or 3x on the right side of the recipe to double or triple the ingredients).
+To double, triple or quadruple: Simply multiply the recipe below (look for the 1x, 2x or 3x on the right side of the recipe to double or triple the ingredients).
 Then place it in a 9×13.
 The bake time should be close to the same.
 Just bake until the center is hot and the edges bubble.

 Other macaroni and cheese recipes you’ll want to devour: